Belitung shipwreck: Construction techniques

 The ship was constructed around a 15.3 m long keel with a thickness of 14–15 cm, which is believed to have survived intact.
 The front of the ship featured a 61° angle of rake at the bow, where the stem post was joined to the keel using mortise and tenon joints, secured by a 16 mm diameter rope.
 The hull planks were stitched to the frames and keel through holes spaced 5–6 cm apart.
 Additionally, the boat included a keelson for added strength, resting on the half-frames.

-Michael Flecker, the chief archaeologist for the excavation, compared the wreck to three ship types from the same period and concluded that it most resembled the "lashed-lug" ships used by the Austronesian peoples in Maritime Southeast Asia.
-The oldest known examples of these are the Pontian boat from Pahang, Malaysia (circa 260–430 CE), and the balangay boat burials from Butuan, Philippines (circa 320–1250 CE).
+Excavation archaeologist Michael Flecker compared the wreck's construction to contemporaneous vessel types and found the closest parallels in the lashed-lug boats of the Austronesian peoples in Maritime Southeast Asia, such as the Pontian boat from Pahang, Malaysia (c.
+260–430 CE), and the balangay boat burials from Butuan, Philippines (c.
+320–1250 CE).
+However, Flecker noted that even these similarities were limited, as lashed-lug construction typically involved edge-joined planks with dowels and lashed protruding lugs, whereas the Belitung wreck featured fully through-stitched planks without dowels.
+He ultimately concluded that the wreck was an Arabian (or possibly Indian) vessel based on hull form, stitching technique, timber species, and other features.
 Flecker noted that fully stitched boats were known from regions as far apart as the African coast, Oman, the Red Sea, the Indian coast, and the Maldives.

-Roman sources, such as the 6th-century historian Procopius, also reference similar boats with planks stitched together, used in the "Indian Seas."
+Roman sources, such as the 6th-century historian Procopius, also reference similar boats with planks stitched together, used in the "Indian Seas".
 Although no Arabian ships of this type had been previously discovered, references to them exist in historical texts, including the late-Tang Ling biao lu yi ("Strange Things Noted in the South").
 According to John Guy, a curator at the Metropolitan Museum of Art, this text "describes the ships of foreign merchants as being stitched together with the fiber of coir-palms and having their seams caulked rather than using iron nails to secure their planks."
 This method is distinct from the metal fastenings seen in later shipbuilding practices.